reox/static-page-pw-protect/README.md

 This small project is a byproduct of my [Tumbless blogging platform](https://github.com/matteobrusa/Tumbless) project.

+**Note**: This is a forked version which removes dependencies to external SHA library and jQuery.
+The only file that is required to copy is the `index.html`.

 ## Setup

-0. Upload the `index.html` document and the background image to your static hosting service.
+0. Upload the `index.html` document to your static hosting service.
-0. Load it up in your browser, enter the password of your choice
-0. It will show "wrong password", never mind.
-Copy the section of the URL after the # sign.
+0. Use `echo -n "secret" | sha256sum` or `echo -n "secret" | openssl dgst -sha256` to generate the password
 0. Create a folder with that name next to the `index.html` file
 0. Upload the content that you want to protect inside the folder